 5. Do not be afraid to disagree with a bad determination

 Strong claims get turned down for a variety of reasons.
 Many of these reasons are easily corrected, but some require significant intervention.

 If you receive a letter of denial, you should seek legal representation.
 In many cases where you have obtained your insurance through your employer as part of a benefit plan, the appeal process is governed by ERISA.
 Under ERISA, this is the last time you will ever be allowed to submit evidence to support your claim.

-Remember this: If your claim is governed by ERISA, you must appeal a claim denial within 180 days of receipt of the denial letter or you will have no further recourse to challenge the denial of disability benefits.
+If your claim is governed by ERISA, you must appeal a claim denial within 180 days of receipt of the denial letter.
+Otherwise, you will have no further recourse to challenge the denial of disability benefits.
 This 180-day timeframe creates a hard deadline to which there are few exceptions.

 Want some help with filing your disability claim?
 Don’t hesitate to reach out to the disability law experts at Roy Law Group.